 Get in Touch

-We can all agree that last year has highlighted the vital role that key workers play in our society.
-We have been collaborating with the City of Melbourne over the past two years to design a Key Worker Program, where seven reserved apartments at 393 Macaulay Road, Kensington are offered with a 20% rental concession.
+We can all agree that COVID has highlighted the vital role that key workers play in our society.
+We collaborated with the City of Melbourne in 2021 to design a Key Worker Program, where seven reserved apartments at 393 Macaulay Road, Kensington were offered with a 20% rental concession.

 Assemble Futures allows you to rent your home for five years while you save to buy it, treating it as your own from the day you move in.
 The rental fees and future purchase price are agreed upfront, so you have a fixed goal to save towards.
 If life takes you elsewhere and you decide not to purchase, you can hand back the keys and have your bond released as per the standard RTBA process.